PGA Perceptions

 2017 Q1 Report

 We anticipate that the forthcoming new rules will address several fundamental issues while presumably (hopefully?) also promoting harmony, at least in the long run, among Chinese governmental agencies, Chinese airlines, and foreign airplane OEMs.
+This report flags how regulatory updates can change transaction mechanics for used aircraft and engines, including documentation expectations and approval sequencing.
+For buyers and sellers, it is a practical reminder that compliance is not just a box-check—it directly affects closing timing and cost.
+Understanding the direction of these rules helps investors avoid surprises and structure deals with realistic contingencies.

 Open 2017 Q1 Report (PDF)